wcm-epicore-internship/cellranger_multi_pipeline/README.md

 ## Example datasets and cellranger commands

-- We didn't have any 5GE:VDJ run with cellranger 5.0, so I ran a couple
+- we didn't have any 5GE:VDJ run with cellranger 5.0, so I ran a couple
 - there are 12 samples in this project:  6 5GE + 6 VDJ
-- Fastqs are located here:
+- fastqs are located here:

 ```bash
 /athena/epicore/ops/scratch/analysis/store100/demux_2200422_201028_A00814_0296_AHVKWTDMXX_EC-LV-6398__uid16974/Project_EC-LV-6398